YourNightmar3/RedditAntiProductKeyBot/README.md

   - Spread awareness of the risks of posting product keys online in the open.
   - Show people that bots can actually do a lot, by matching the pattern of the product key to what it might be used for (Steam, Uplay, Microsoft Store, etc)

-I created this reddit bot with the knowledge i have from the past 3.5 years of doing my IT Software Engineering college degree, and 10+ total years of coding experience.
-I made sure to put as many comments as i can in the code to try and help people understand what is going on.
-I hope you can learn from it.

 You can see the bot in action in this test thread: https://www.reddit.com/r/testingground4bots/comments/ehrr9o/testing_my_first_reddit_bot_in_the_comments/

 Here is one of the latest variations of comments it posted: